telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 `-dbPoolSize`).
 After the delay, all the 5000 connections to slow_listener pass to CLOSE_WAIT status, while the 10 connections corresponding to the DB pool stay in established status.

-Similar findings are obtained with `netstat -nputan | grep contextBr`.
+Similar findings are obtained with `netstat -putan | grep contextBr`.

 In this state, note that Orion is able to serve new incoming connections.
 You can check this running (in parallel) several `telnet localhost 1026`.
 We will still get OK in the version column in the